OSCA-Kampala-Chapter/jet-fetch/README.md

 Note: The new param `secure` added to make a custom request that will actually check for the token.

-Goodluck with the new way of having fun with `APIs`.
+Good luck with the new way of having fun with `APIs`.

 ## Contributing